Quadra Island: Geography

 Quadra Island is separated from Vancouver Island by Discovery Passage, and from Cortes Island by Read Island and the Sutil Channel, and is linked to that island by a ferry from Heriot Bay on its eastern shore.
 The island has many beaches, trails, lakes, and parks.
 Main Lake Provincial Park is located on the northern part of the island, and Rebecca Spit Marine Provincial Park is on the eastern shore, near Heriot Bay.

 Quadra Island is about 35 km from its northernmost point to its southernmost point.
 The island at its narrowest point, on its southern peninsula, is less than 2 km wide, and at its widest point, about 15 km wide.
 With an area of 310 km2, Quadra Island is the largest island of the Discovery Islands and the second largest island in the Salish Sea after Whidbey Island in Washington.

 Geology

 Few of the island's soils are well suited to agriculture.
 Most are coarse and, outside of poorly drained areas, have classic podzol profile development; well-drained podzols are mapped as Kye loamy sand and Quinsam gravelly sandy loam.
 A small area of dark well-drained unpodzolized soil (Lazo loamy sand) is mapped around the southeast corner.
 Dashwood gravelly loamy sand, a brown podzolic trending to podzol, is commonly associated with Kye and Quinsam.
 Imperfectly drained areas have brown podzolic Bowser loamy sand or classic podzol Sayward loamy sand.
 The more moist Custer loamy sand, a groundwater podzol, is present locally.
 Poorly drained areas have Arrowsmith peat, Parksville sandy loam, or Tolmie loam (the latter two are gleysols).

-In spite of this, many residents have very successful home gardens, and the island boasts a well attended Garden Club and a bi-annual Quilt and Garden Tour.
+In spite of this, many residents maintain productive home gardens, and the island hosts a well attended Garden Club alongside a biennial Quilt and Garden Tour.